TheOddlySeagull/Gramdamus-FTB-questing-dev/private.md

-I am setting up an FTB quest book for my modded 1.12.2 medieval themed minecraft RP server.

-Here is a prsentation of the server:
-Gramdamus is a medieval semi-rp exploration and empire building server, with an economy.
-A player has it's own NPCs to make his empire work.
-There are many ranks, that you get depending on how advanced your empire is.
-Theya re based on house count, NPC count, defences, and landmarks.
-Gramdamus is focused on metal smithing, exploration and empire building.
-Thousands of structures spawn in the world

-There are 2 types of quests: Challenge and Tutorial.
-Tutorial quests presents new features and explain how to use / work with them.
-Challenges are usually late game, and ask for specific items to setup a buffed version of whatever the tutorial quests presented earlier.

-Mod list:
-Ancient Warfare
-Better Animals Plus
-Biomes o plenty
-Bountiful
-Comforts
-Cooking for blockheads
-Electroblobs Wizardry
-Exotic Birds
-Gems plus plus
-Growthcraft
-JJ Coats of arms
-Metallurgy 4
-Minefantasy reforged
-Mowiez mobs
-Pam's harvestcraft
-Quark
-Reliquary
-Rustic
-Storage Carrot
-Spice of Life: carrot edition
-Tombstone
-Torchmaster
-Underground Biomes
-Waystones
-Vending blocks

-When I am asking for a quest, provide a rephrased title, a subtitle, and a description.
-Reward ideas are welcomed.

-Currency (coins) can be gained in challenge quests (10 copper = 1 bronze, 10 bronze = 1 silver, 10 silver = 1 gold, 64 gold = 1 legendary).
+I am in the process of configuring an FTB quest book for my modded 1.12.2 medieval-themed Minecraft RP server.

+Here's an overview of the server:
+Gramdamus is a medieval semi-RP exploration and empire-building server with an economy.
+Each player possesses NPCs to manage their empire.
+Various ranks are attainable based on house count, NPC count, defenses, and landmarks.
+Gramdamus emphasizes metal smithing, exploration, and empire building, featuring thousands of structures scattered throughout the world.

+There are two quest types: Challenge and Tutorial.
+Tutorial quests introduce new features and provide guidance on their usage.
+Challenges typically emerge in the late game and require specific items to set up an enhanced version of what was introduced in the tutorial quests.

+Mod List:
+- Ancient Warfare
+- Better Animals Plus
+- Biomes O' Plenty
+- Bountiful
+- Comforts
+- Cooking for Blockheads
+- Electroblobs Wizardry
+- Exotic Birds
+- Gems Plus Plus
+- Growthcraft
+- JJ Coats of Arms
+- Metallurgy 4
+- Minefantasy Reforged
+- Mowiez Mobs
+- Pam's HarvestCraft
+- Quark
+- Reliquary
+- Rustic
+- Storage Carrot
+- Spice of Life: Carrot Edition
+- Tombstone
+- Torchmaster
+- Underground Biomes
+- Waystones
+- Vending Blocks

+I'm looking for assistance with the following:
+For each quest, please provide a title, subtitle, and description.
+Suggestions for rewards are also appreciated.

+Note: In challenge quests, players can earn currency (coins).
+The conversion rate is 10 copper = 1 bronze, 10 bronze = 1 silver, 10 silver = 1 gold, and 64 gold = 1 legendary.